vpanyushenko/bubbles/src/assets/markdown/changelog/index.md

 - FileForm input will clear value after promise completes
 - The dropdown component can now be hidden with the hidden property
 - The dropdown component line breaks are now set as a boolean
+- Ability to hide a sidebar section with the hidden property - perhaps for role based account access

 **Fixed**